 When I find him at last, he’s making noodles at a hut from the 1800s – with mattresses black from mold looking like they might need an update.
 It’s a sweet place, if old, but far too early to stop, so I do likewise, cooking up some noodles and planning another few hours walk to find a camp spot.

 I leave on trail that seems well looked after, even the thorns have been hacked back.
 But I lose it crossing a stream – or maybe I’m just so used to only a suggestion of trail – that I fling myself right back into the thick of it, picking my way through a hellish mix of shrubs.
 Just when I start to scream for mercy, the trail appears under my feet – solid, clear, well-trodden – and off I go.

 This area is beautiful with soft grass and a rushing stream, but it’s still too early to stop, so I carry on, lulled – like life sometimes – into believing the trail will continue on this way to the lake.

 Just ahead an orange pole indicates to go up, I follow it with my eyes and see myriad poles shrinking in size as they climb steeply back up the ridge.
 Ah well, back to work – and besides, down here by the stream I lost all my views, surely they’ll return after a good sweat.

-The wind is high and I fear finding a calm place for the alicoop, but I stumble right into the ideal location, tucked away from sight and heavy wind and next to a tiny brook, the meadow grass a glorious mattress.
+The wind is high and I fear finding a calm place for the alicoop, but I stumble right into the ideal location, tucked away from sight and the heaving wind and also right next to a tiny brook, the meadow-grass a glorious mattress.